Paying Debts to Family Members Before Filing for Bankruptcy

 Your Family Members are Considered Creditors in Bankruptcy

-In order to handle a debt through the bankruptcy process, you must list all of your debts and creditors.
+When you file for bankruptcy, you must list all of your debts and creditors.
+That includes money you owe family members.
 The court uses this list to give notice to all of your creditors that you’re filing for bankruptcy and that you’re now protected by the automatic stay — which halts foreclosures, lawsuits, repossessions, and other collection methods.
-You can include personal loans from friends and family members on this list, but that doesn’t guarantee that they’ll get their money back with no strings attached.
+You must include personal loans from friends and family members on this list.
+In a Chapter 7 bankruptcy case, there is little chance that they will receive any payment.
+In a Chapter 13 case, they may receive some payment, but it is often a fraction of what is owed.

-Under Chapter 7 bankruptcy, your nonexempt property is sold and the proceeds go to creditors.
-Whatever debt remains after this process is discharged.
+In a Chapter 7 bankruptcy case, your nonexempt property is sold and the proceeds go to creditors.
+Whatever debt remains after this process is discharged, which means you don’t have to pay it.
 In most cases, debtors have no nonexempt property and creditors get nothing.
-The debts are officially wiped out with minimal or no repayment.
+The debts are officially wiped out with minimal or no repayment, whether the debt is to a credit card company or your mom.

-Under Chapter 13 bankruptcy, you’ll make scheduled plan payments; these payments will be allocated to creditors equally but in a priority established by the U.S. Bankruptcy Code.
-Your family may get some money back over the course of the plan, depending on your income and the size of your debt to them and to your other creditors.
+In Chapter 13 bankruptcy, you’ll make scheduled plan payments.
+In some Chapter 13 cases, unsecured creditors are paid back in full.
+More often, they receive partial payment or no payment at all.
+Family members don’t get special treatment, but they aren’t penalized either.
+Your family may get some money back over the course of the plan, depending on your income and the amount of your secured and unsecured debt.
 At the end of the plan, the remaining debts are discharged.
-In either case, unless your plan pays back 100% to all creditors, your family almost definitely won’t get full repayment — most debtors pay pennies on the dollar for their debts before discharge.
+In either case, unless your plan pays back 100% to all creditors, your family almost definitely won’t get full repayment — many debtors pay pennies on the dollar for their unsecured debts before discharge.

 Can I repay my family after bankruptcy?

-You may choose to repay your friends and family anyway after bankruptcy, but there are potential tax consequences.
+You may choose to voluntarily repay your friends and family anyway after bankruptcy.
+There are potential tax consequences, but they don’t affect most people who have filed bankruptcy.
 Because you’re no longer repaying a loan (since the loan was discharged in bankruptcy), the payment to your family is considered a gift.
-You can gift up to $14,000 annually without incurring any taxes, plus up to $5.34 million in addition to your annual max over the course of your life.
-If you’re over that line, you’ll have to pay a significant tax.
+In 2026, you can gift up to $19,000 annually without having to report the gift to the IRS.
+Any amount that exceeds the limit (which is periodically adjusted) must be reported and will count against your lifetime gift and estate tax exclusion.

 See also: How Long Will a Debt Stay on My Credit Report?